Ahmed-A-T/ALX-SE-Learning-Journey/Concepts/Approaching-a-Project.md

 > 7. Walk through your solution with an example as if you were a machine.
 Do only what is written down.
 Correct your solution if needed.
 > 8. Whiteboard your solution with code.
 > 9. Walk through your solution with an example as if you were a machine.
 Do only what is written down.
 Correct your solution if needed.
 > 10. Write your code on your computer.
 [Note: This is this first time you are using your computer!
-Only when you know exactly what to code.]
+Only when you know **exactly** what to code.]
 > 11. Test your code on your computer.
 > 12. Debug if necessary.
 > 13. You complete the task or challenge!
+>
+> Be sure to break your task or project into smaller and smaller pieces, until you are comfortable solving each piece with the above steps.
+>
+> When you are in step 10, “Write your code on your computer”, you should code each piece one at a time and debug right after each small step to make sure everything works properly.
+This will also prevent you from having to debug multiple pieces at the same time and thus, will make your life much easier.